-Note: There is a licensing grace period of 120 days during which no license server is required.
+Please note that you have a licensing grace period of 120 days, during which no license server is necessary.
 Once the grace period ends, clients must have a valid RDS CAL issued by a license server before they can log on to an RD Session Host server.
 Here are some guides relating to RDS: How to install RDS via Quick Start Deployment: Install, Publish, Update and Uninstall Remote Desktop Web Client, How to change a password on a Remote Desktop session, and Publish Remote Desktop Web Client: How to install HTML 5 Web Client for Microsoft RDS Server.

 Each user and device that connects to a Remote Desktop Session host need a client access license (CAL).
 You use RD Licensing will help issue, and track RDS CALs.
 Microsoft offers a device-based CAL (Device CAL) or a user-based CAL (User CAL) for purchase.
 Ensure you are using per-user client access licenses (CALs) rather than per-device CALs before installing the Web Client.
 Otherwise, because the HTML client is incompatible with this form of licensing, it would seize all per-device CALs.